Competition numbers of planar graphs: Competition-effective edge clique covers of graphs

-\begin{Cor} Every diamond-free graph with at least one edge has an effective competition cover. \end{Cor} \begin{proof} If $G$ is a diamond-free graph with at least one edge, then each edge of $G$ is occupied by a maximal clique.
+\begin{Cor} Every nonempty diamond-free graph has a competition-effective edge clique cover. \end{Cor} \begin{proof} If $G$ is a nonempty diamond-free graph, then each edge of $G$ is occupied by a maximal clique.
 Hence the corollary immediately follows from Theorem~\ref{thm:diamond}. \end{proof}